madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should swap FA1.2 token to FA2 token;
    - ✅ should swap FA2 token to FA1.2 token;
    - ✅ should swap FA2 token to FA2 token;
-   - ✅ should fail if pair does not have a liquidity.
+   - ✅ should fail if pair does not have a liquidity;
+   - ❌ should swap using FA1.2 -> FA2 -> FA1.2 route;
+   - ❌ should swap using 2-step TEZ/TOK-TOK/TEZ route;
+   - ❌ should swap using 2-step TOK/TEZ-TEZ/TOK route.

 6. `withdraw_profit`: